Global regulators expected to ease banking leverage rule - source

 The insistence on only gross positions is set to be scaled back by the Basel Committee, which is meeting in Hong Kong.

-"There will be a sound compromise to allow an acceptable degree of netting for all banks, subject to good comparability and transparency," a European regulatory source involved in the negotiations said.
+"There will be a sound compromise to allow an acceptable degree of netting for all banks, subject to good comparability and transparency," the European regulatory source involved in the negotiations said.

-A banking industry source said he expected the Basel Committee to adjust its proposal to allow some netting of derivatives positions to reflect feedback from the market as it did with its liquidity coverage ratio rule earlier this year.

-That would more appropriately reflect market risks, he said, and create more consistency.

 Consultancy EY said the original proposal could significantly increase the leverage ratio of entities reporting under U.S. accounting rules.